yizhang82/yizhang82.github.io/_posts/2019-06-19-hacking-mysql-overview.md

 2019-06-05T05:54:09.028071Z 30 [System] [MY-013172] [Server] Received SHUTDOWN from user root.
 Shutting down mysqld (Version: 8.0.16-debug).
 2019-06-05T05:54:10.670124Z 0 [System] [MY-010910] [Server] /datadrive/github/mysql-server/debug/runtime_output_directory/mysqld: Shutdown complete (mysqld 8.0.16-debug)  Source distribution
 ```

+## Debugging

+In Windows/Mac debugging is relatively straightforward and isn't any different from other applications.
+My personal recommendation is to use Visual Studio Code and setup lldb/gdb debugging there.

+For Windows, the obvious choice is Visual Studio (2019 Community Edition is the one I've tested on).
+However it looks like mysqld is launching another mysqld instance that does the real work, so F5 debugging that mysqld from Visual Studio requires [Child Process Debugging Power Tool](https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool) in order for your breakpoints to hit since they need to be set in the child mysqld process, not the parent.
+Of course attaching to the correct mysqld would always work regardless without the help of the Child Process Debugging Power Tool.

 ## What's next